 Using the QPRs, clusters reported to ETA the employment outcomes of the individuals who have completed their education or training activities (Table V.4).
 The QPR reports 1) employment outcomes for individuals who were not employed at the time of program enrollment and 2) retention and advancement outcomes for individual who were employed at enrollment.
 Data gathered through June 2014 gives a preliminary indication of grantee progress on these measures.
 It is important to note that there are two panels of information in the table, and that each of the panels refers to different samples of participants.
 The first panel refers to participants who were not employed at the time of the participation.
-The second panel refers to individuals who were and on outcomes closer to the end of the ETA grant period and will update these statistics on ETA performance measures.
+The second panel refers to individuals who were employed at the time of participation.
+The study's final evaluation report will capture data on outcomes closer to the end of the ETA grant period and will update these statistics on ETA performance measures.